The House Finch is a common bird, found in parks and yards all over North America.

 In 1940 New York pet store owners, who were selling the birds illegally, released the birds to avoid prosecution.
-This adaptive bird survived and developed a population that spread westward, eventually meeting its kin in the West.
+This adaptive bird survived and developed a population that spread westward.

 Now it has become so common that many people dismiss it as just another brown bird.

-However, if you ask them, they will tell you that they are a very important bird.
+However, if you ask a House Finch, it will tell you that it’s a very important bird.
 Since they frequent bird feeders, they have helped keep many pet store owners in business.
 And their song entertains people nationwide.

 They’re almost 100% vegetarian, eating seeds, buds, berries, fruits, and leaves.
 Occasionally, they’ll catch a bug to provide protein for a nestling.

 She can compensate for this by posing against colorful backgrounds.

 The male can appear with colors ranging from pale orange to bright red.